Duraenn/Duraenn/README.md

 2. Japanese (Developing)
 3. Spanish (Basic)

-If you want to reach out to me for any reason (even for a chat), please contact me via discord:
+If you want to reach out to me for any reason (even for a chat), please contact me via discord: TR77#9967 If you want to check out my music, search "Silver October" on Spotify/BandCamp
-TR77#9967

     -   Dureann
-    S3CO
+    Anti-Club